What Is Hay Fever?

 Your Center for Allergy and Asthma of Georgia provider will diagnose your allergic triggers through a thorough history, physical exam, and allergy skin testing.
 Identifying your specific allergies leads to more effective treatment plans and better health - and an overall better quality of life!

 Once your Center for Allergy and Asthma of Georgia expert identifies your allergies, they will recommend a plan to control your symptoms.
 Management plans and treatments can include:

 Ways to Manage Your Hay Fever Symptoms in Your Environment:

 It’s no secret that we Georgians love to take advantage of the warm weather of spring and summer — making managing our allergy symptoms a challenge.
 Here are some quick tips to help reduce our symptoms:

 - Wear glasses or sunglasses when outdoors.

-- Clean your home often.
+- Clean your home and change air filters often.

 Seek Allergy Treatment at Center for Allergy and Asthma of Georgia